- What is a Reserved Residential Handicap parking space?

 A designated on-street parking space located in front of or next to a residential unit is reserved for use by a resident who is permanently disabled and mobility restricted.

 Individuals who are severely and permanently disabled qualify for this program.
 Your Primary Care Physician must write a letter explaining your disability and how it affects your mobility.

 The Parking Authority of Baltimore City administers this program for Baltimore City residents.
 If you are a resident of Baltimore County, please call the Maryland Motor Vehicle Administration at 1-800-950-1682.

-If you have a driveway, garage or parking pad next to or behind your house, you do not qualify for a reserved on-street parking space.
+If you have a driveway, garage, or parking pad next to or behind your house, you do not qualify for a reserved on-street parking space.

 If you live on a street with parking restrictions (Look for “No Parking” signs), we may not be able to provide this service to you.
-If you live in a house on the corner, we may be able to place a reserved handicap parking space on the street beside your house.
+If you live in a house on the corner, we may be able to place a reserved handicapped parking space on the street beside your house.

-Your neighbors, especially your next door neighbors, must sign a petition allowing you a reserved parking space in front of your house.
+Your neighbors, especially your next-door neighbors, must sign a petition allowing you a reserved parking space in front of your house.